tmussa1/independent-study/README.md

 Enterprises are free to add their own layer of abstractions on top of REST as they see it fit to their own business needs.
 There are also recent trends on glorified RESTful web services (See - [Microservices](https://microservices.io/), [GraphQL](https://graphql.org/), [gRPC](https://grpc.io/) ).

-- Stateless requests - Each request is independent of each other and must provide enough context for the server to respond.
+- **Stateless requests** - Each request is independent of each other and must provide enough context for the server to respond.
 The request is short-lived, and the server doesn’t remember the state of past requests.
 This is in contrast to game or database programming where a request determines the fate of subsequent requests.

-- Uniform interface - There must be some uniform way to discover resources behind the URIs.
+- **Uniform interface** - There must be some uniform way to discover resources behind the URIs.
 One of the few HTTP verbs must be used in a request.
 HTTP response must be accompanied by status and body.

-#### Outside resources
+#### Outside Resources

 [Understanding RESTful API](https://mlsdev.com/blog/81-a-beginner-s-tutorial-for-understanding-restful-api)